-The sections above describe the methods and scoring for each metric leading to prioritization of stormwater use alternatives, which can be combined to determine an overall feasibility score for each alternative.
-The scores for each metric are summarized in Table 7, resulting in a total score for each alternative.
+The sections above describe the methods and scoring for each prioritization metric, which can be combined to determine an overall feasibility score for each alternative.
+The scores for each metric are summarized in Table 8, which also shows the total score for each alternative.
 Higher scores indicate near-term feasibility, while lower scores indicate longer-term feasibility.
-This overall scoring is illustrated with each alternative places on a feasibility timeline in Figure 4.
+This overall scoring is illustrated with each alternative placed on a feasibility timeline in Figure 3.